 Madrid is a beautiful city great for strolling through, as its many sights are quite spread out.
 Take a relaxing walk through the Parque de Retiro and find the beautiful Glass House.
 Or one of the many museums, the Prado, the Thyssen-Bornemisza and the National Museum of Archaeology.
-In Madrid you can enjoy a number of activities like guided visits to the many popular museums, flamenco shows, bullfighting events, Madrid by night, visits to nearby towns or if you prefer to discover Madrid on your own you can buy the Madrid Card that offers admission to over 40 museums, free bus trips and much more.
+In Madrid you can enjoy guided visits to museums, flamenco shows, or even Madrid by night tours, plus visits to nearby towns.
+If you prefer to discover Madrid independently, buy the Madrid Card that offers admission to over 40 museums, free bus trips and much more.

 In Santiago de Compostela you can also take a guided trip to Finisterre and trips to different places of interest in Galicia and Protugal.
 These activities include guided visits to famous museums, monuments and historic places.
 The major advantage of taking these tours is that you will be accompanied by a professional guide who has a profound knowledge of the town and the history behind the attraction.
 By taking guided tours you will get a better understanding of the Spanish culture and will get to know some of the many beautiful attractions of Spain.

-It is a must for foreigners travelling to Spain to see one of the classic flamenco shows, which have their origin fom the gipsy population in Andalucia.
+It is a must for foreigners travelling to Spain to see one of the classic flamencoshows, which have their origin in the gipsy population in Andalucia.

-When considering a journey to Spain don't forget to arrange a travel insurance policy against the risks that might occur during your stay in a foreign country.
+When considering a journey to Spain don't forget to arrange travel insurance to protect you against travel risks.

 Globelink International Ltd. specialise in providing travel insurance for people living in the United Kingdom or other European Union countries.
-Authorised and Regulated by the Financial Services Authority and Approved by EU Regulators, Globelink are the leading provider of annual multi-trip policies and also single trip cover for people living in the EU and EEA countries.
+Authorised and Regulated by the Financial Services Authority in the UK and ICCS in Cyprus, Globelink are among the leading provider of annual multi-trip policies and also single trip cover for people living in the EU and EEA countries.
 Especially now during the COVID pandemic, its never been more important to check you’re protected when you travel.